fast foods that are okay for kidney disease

 Hamburger

 This plain hamburger is a lower sodium option compared to other sandwiches.
-So, it won’t turn into a meal that’s harmful for kidney.
+So, it won’t turn into a meal that’s harmful to any stage of kidney disease.

 French Toast Sticks (3 pieces, without syrup)